• Home

 Cardiff is served by the M4 and is easily accessible from all parts of Britain.

-From Scotland, north of England, and the Midlands: Travel via the M50 to the M4
+From Scotland, northern England, and the Midlands: Travel via the M50 to the M4.

-Travelling east on the M4: Leave at Junction 32, follow the A470 (signposted City Centre) into the Cathays area of the city.
+Travelling east on the M4: Leave at Junction 32 and follow the A470, signposted City Centre, into the Cathays area of the city.

-Travelling west on the M4: Leave at Junction 29, follow the A48(M)/A48 (signposted Cardiff East and South) to the A470.
-Follow the A470 signposted City Centre.
+Travelling west on the M4: Leave at Junction 29 and follow the A48(M)/A48, signposted Cardiff East and South, to the A470.
+Continue on the A470 towards the city centre.

 Car Parking

-There are several short- and long-stay public car parks located in the city centre.
-Cardiff is a very compact city and can easily be explored on foot, with most attractions, shops, restaurants, hotels, and parklands all within a few minutes of each other.
-Cardiff Bay is 1 km from the city center and an easy walk.
-Alternatively, there is a cycle path along Lloyd George Avenue or a Bendy Bus which runs every 10 minutes.
+There are several short- and long-stay public car parks in the city centre.
+Cardiff is compact and easy to explore on foot, with most attractions, shops, restaurants, hotels, and green spaces within a short walk.
+Cardiff Bay is around 1 km from the city centre and can be reached on foot, by cycle path, or by bus.

 City Centre

-Many attractions are located in the city centre, making it easy to visit Cardiff Castle, the National Museum, and the Millennium Stadium.
-Everything from parks, luxury and budget hotels, shopping malls, Victorian arcades, and a variety of dining options are within a 5-minute walk.
+Many attractions are located in the city centre, including Cardiff Castle, the National Museum, and the Principality Stadium.
+Parks, hotels, shopping centres, and Victorian arcades are all within a short walk.

 Dining & Shopping